jlsuarezs/metho/KNOWN ISSUES.md

 # Known issues

-- Settings icon is not OK when not active
 - `select` elements do not show correct value because of translation
-- Keyboard will sometimes close randomly when solving errors
 - Input's placeholder may flicker on scroll
+- App will crash when trying to scan a barcode (iOS 9.0.x - iPod Touch 5)

+### UIWebView
 - Viewport is shrunk down when using the searchbar
-- App will crash when trying to scan a barcode (iOS 9.0.x - iPod Touch 5)
-- Changing of view too fast may crash the tab

-## iOS 10

-- Using `enter` to confirm adding a source or project will keep keyboard open
-- Keyboard will always shrink the viewport
-- Keyboard will remain open after solving a source's error or warning
+- Searchbar may flicker when entering view from first project

+### WKWebView
+- Focus of inputs
+- `ng2-translate` won't update template with translations